Strandgaard96/vehicle_collision_webpage/docs/README.md

 How the model uses the features to distinguish between the classes can be tough to figure out due to machine learning algorithms working like a black box.
 Instead we can try to figure out where in New York the model is most accurate and the best places for it to be implemented.
 In the choropleth map below a visual illustration of exactly this is shown.
 Here the colors indicating the percentual performance of the model in different New York communities.

 ![](MLchoro.png) ![](choro_colors.PNG)

+As we can see on the map the model is highly effective in some areas, this could be due to some of the dangerous intersections where the model can distinguish for injuries.
+On top of that the model tells us an increased focus should be on bicycle safety since it has an high feature importance and fatigued drivers.

 Overall, we are quite satisfied with the model performance considering traffic injuries could be a stochastic manner.
 But it was possible to distinguish with some accuracy between the two different classes.